Propulsive performance of a windsurf-inspired pitching foil: Results and discussion

 \subsection{The aerodynamic coefficients on the foil}

-Figure~\ref{fig:pitch_polar} presents the lift and drag coefficients as a function of the mean incidence angle for all cases tested.
-The kinematics is represented by the Strouhal number in the third dimension (colorbar).
+Figure~\ref{fig:pitch_polar} presents the lift and drag coefficients $C_{L}$, $C_{D}$, as a function of the mean incidence angle $\alpha_m$ for all cases tested.
+The kinematics is represented by the Strouhal number St$_A$ in the third dimension (colorbar).
 The force coefficients for the static behaviour of the foil are represented by the open circle symbols.
-The static stall appears at $\alpha_{m} =$ 16$^\circ$, where $\partial\mathrm{C_{L}} / \partial \alpha_{m}$ is equal to $0.07$ a bit lower than $\pi^{2}/90$, the theoretical result given by the two-dimensional thin airfoil theory (blue line) \cite{milne1973theoretical}.
-This is due to the 3D effect caused in particular by the small aspect ratio of the foil used.
-The collapse of the experimental results for different reduced frequencies but the same Strouhal number (in particular for the lift coefficient) shows that the Strouhal number $St_A$, is the most appropriate parameter to describe the effect of pitching on the forces generated, rather than the reduced frequency.
+The static stall appears at $\alpha_{m} =$ 16$^\circ$, where $\partial C_{L} / \partial \alpha_{m}$ is equal to $0.07$ lower than $\pi^{2}/90$ the theoretical result given by the two-dimensional thin airfoil theory \cite{milne1973theoretical}, which suggests the presence of 3D effects in the flow caused in particular by the small aspect ratio of the foil and the gaps between the top and the water/air interface and the bottom and the solid bottom of the water channel.
+The collapse of the experimental results for different reduced frequencies $k$ but the same St$_A$, in particular for the lift coefficient in Figure~\ref{fig:pitch_polar}.a, shows that St$_A$ is a more appropriate parameter to describe the effect of pitching on the forces generated than $k$.